GallowayLabMIT/protocols/docs/general/incubator_decon.rst

 8. Once the decontamination routine is complete, wipe up any water on the bottom of the incubator and make sure the water tray is still filled.
 9. Reconnect CO2 flow.
+10. Finish the decontamination cycle by holding down the 90ºC button for 5s (see manual instructions, page 59).
+The display should switch from 0h to the CO2 level.
-10. Follow manual instructions (page 45) to begin the auto-start routine.
+11. Follow manual instructions (page 45) to begin the auto-start routine.
 This will take **approximately 5 hours**.
-11. After the auto-start routine finishes, the incubators can be used.
+12. After the auto-start routine finishes, the incubators can be used.

 Te Kā (Quarantine) and Te Fiti (66-219)
 _______________________________________